Super Moir\'e Domain Tessellations, Sliding Ferroelectricity, and Reconfigurable Quantum Dot Arrays in Twisted Trilayer Hexagonal Boron Nitride: Acknowledgments

 \section{Acknowledgments}

-We thank fruitful discussions with Mikito Koshino, Yun-Pil Shim and Gil Young Cho.
+We gratefully acknowledge fruitful discussions with Mikito Koshino, Yun-Pil Shim and Gil Young Cho.
 K.Y. was supported by Korea Institute for Advanced Study (KIAS) individual grants (CG092501 and CG092502).
-C.P. was supported by the Ewha Womans University Research Grant of 2025.
+C.P. was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT and MOE) (No. RS-2025-16063688), and the Basic Science Research Program (No. RS-2024-00349573) through NRF, funded by the Ministry of Science and ICT of the Republic of Korea.
 Y-W.S. was supported by the KIAS individual Grant No. (CG031509).
 Computations were supported by Center for Advanced Computation of KIAS.